 The Old Man of Hoy, one of Orkney’s main landmarks, is a 450-foot-high sea stack that towers up in front of Britain’s tallest vertical sea cliffs.
 To see it, you can hike seven miles round-trip…or you can just look out the window on the ferry to Stromness.

 Orkney’s main island is — confusingly — called “Mainland.”
 It just goes to show: One person’s island is another person’s mainland.
 (If that’s not an old adage, it should be.)
 While there are a few dramatic cliffs on its perimeter, most of Mainland is flat and carved into tidy little farm plots.

-Orkney’s capital, Kirkwall, is home to St. Magnus Cathedral, build in classic Romanesque style by the same stonemasons who did Durham’s famous cathedral.
+Orkney’s capital, Kirkwall, is home to St. Magnus Cathedral, built in classic Romanesque style by the same stonemasons who did Durham’s famous cathedral.
 (In Durham, the style is called “Norman” — but the Normans never made it this far north.)

 St. Magnus is my favorite church to tour in all of Scotland.
 It’s jammed with quirky and fascinating details, like this tomb of artic explorer John Rae — who seems to be really enjoying his nap.

 Gravestones line the walls of the nave, each one carved with reminders of mortality: skull and crossbones, coffin, hourglass, and the shovel used by the undertaker.
 One touching epitaph reads: “She lived regarded and dyed regreted.”